mikrono/tModLoaderWiki_kr_ko/Update-Migration-Guide.md

 TODO mention all the renames as per [PR #1](https://github.com/tModLoader/tModLoader/pull/1301) and [PR #2](https://github.com/tModLoader/tModLoader/pull/2047) (`Tile.type` -> `Tile.TileType`, `Tile.active()` -> `Tile.HasTile`, `Tile.nactive()` -> `Tile.HasUnactuatedTile` etc.)

 ### ModBiome and ModSceneEffect
-ModSceneEffect now does the handling of choosing scene effects instead of separate hooks, so that tML can give proper attention to designated priorities.
-Notably, it has an IsSceneEffectActive return method, and Priority property associated to it.
-It should be derived directly when adding scene effects that were controlled by any of the following hooks, with the exemption of ModTypes that derive this class already such as ModBiome.
+`ModSceneEffect` now does the handling of choosing scene effects instead of separate hooks, so that tML can give proper attention to designated priorities.
+Notably, it has an `IsSceneEffectActive` return method, and a `Priority` property associated to it.
+It should be derived directly when adding scene effects that were controlled by any of the following hooks, with the exemption of `ModType`s that derive this class already such as `
+ModBiome`.
 Multiple small, derived classes may be required to accomplish the same functionality.
-This change does not affect existing ModNPC music implementations at time of writing.
+This change does not affect existing ModNPC music implementations at the time of writing.

-The following changes have been made with respect to ChooseStyle Hooks, with possibly multiple ModSceneEffect classes being required to fully replace the Hook:
+The following changes have been made with respect to `ChooseStyle` Hooks, with possibly multiple `ModSceneEffect` classes being required to fully replace the Hook (If not otherwise specified, `ModSceneEffect` also counts as `ModBiome`, as the latter inherits from the former):

- - ModSystem.ChooseWaterStyle Hook -> ModSceneEffect.WaterStyle Property
- - ModSystem.ChooseMusic Hook -> ModSceneEffect.Music Property
- - ModSurfaceBgStyle.ChooseStyle Hook -> ModSceneEffect.SurfaceBackgroundStyle Property
- - ModUgBgStyle.ChooseStyle Hook -> ModSceneEffect.UndergroundBackgroundStyle Property
+* `ModWorld.ChooseWaterStyle()` -> `ModSceneEffect.WaterStyle`
+* `Mod.UpdateMusic()` -> `ModSceneEffect.Music and .Priority`, aswell as `ModSceneEffect.IsSceneEffectActive()`
+* `ModSurfaceBgStyle.ChooseStyle()` -> `ModSceneEffect.SurfaceBackgroundStyle`
+* `ModUgBgStyle.ChooseStyle()` -> `ModSceneEffect.UndergroundBackgroundStyle`

-Likewise, with the introduction of ModBiome, the UpdateBiomes and UpdateBiomeVisuals hooks have been integrated in to the ModBiome class.
+Likewise, with the introduction of `ModBiome`, the `UpdateBiomes` and `UpdateBiomeVisuals` hooks have been integrated in to the `ModBiome` class.
- - ModPlayer.UpdateBiomes -> ModBiome.IsActive()
- - ModPlayer.UpdateBiomeVisuals -> ModBiome.UpdateBiomeVisuals()
+* `ModPlayer.UpdateBiomes()` -> `ModBiome.IsBiomeActive()`
+* `ModPlayer.UpdateBiomeVisuals()` -> `ModSceneEffect.SpecialVisuals()`

 ## Hook Changes
 * `(ModItem/GlobalItem).UseTimeMultiplier`: Now accepts an actual multiplier instead of divisor.
 Invert your values by dividing 1.0 by them.